salcedoe/MtMdocs/docs/dataProcessing/SamplesDistributions.md

 Statistics does not tell us whether we are right.
 It tells us the chances of being wrong.

-When we repeat an experiment  we almost never get exactly the same results.
+When we repeat an experiment, we almost never get exactly the same results.
 Instead, repeated measurements span a range of values due to biological variability and precision limits of measuring equipment.
 But if results are different each time, how do we determine whether a measurement is truly different or just randomly different?

 Hypothesis testing is used to determine the probability of whether a group of measurements is truly different different or not.
 When performing hypothesis testing, you first set up a null hypothesis, which means there is no difference between samples.
 The alternative hypothesis is that there is a difference.